Last Updated on January 24, 2023 by Lori

 - Balsam Mountain – 42 tent-only sites.
 A remote area of the park at an elevation of 5,310 ft.

 - Big Creek – 12 tent-only sites.
-A remote area of the park with relaxing sounds of Big Creek flowing by the campground.
+A remote area of the park with the relaxing sounds of Big Creek flowing by the campground.
 The campground is surrounded by beautiful mountain views.

 - Cades Cove – 159 sites for tent & RV.
 Open year-round.
 Cades Cove is one of the most popular destinations in the park.
 The 11-mile one-way Cade Cove Loop is perfect for viewing wildlife.